Meet the current Officers of the OWCA Executive Board. You can contact the Board at board@onlinewritingcenters.org.

 Jennifer (Jenny) Torres is the OWCA 2025 Conference Chair.
 Jenny is currently a third year PhD Rhetoric and Composition student at the University of Illinois Chicago.
 She primarily teaches in the first year writing program and is a supervisor at the UIC Writing Center.
 Her research interests focus on methods of argumentation stemming from the sophistic practice of antilogic from Ancient Greece.
 She’s currently a teaching assistant for UIC’s Center for the Advancement of Teaching Excellence and assists in designing, promoting, and facilitating training workshops and webinars on teaching strategies and techniques for UIC instructors.
 Jenny received her Bachelor’s degree in English and Psychology and her Master’s degree in English with a focus on Rhetoric and Composition, both from UIC.

-Vacant, Conference Co-Chair
+Bri Lafond, Conference Co-Chair

-Length of term: January 2025 to May 2026, followed by 1-year term as Conference Chair
+Length of term: June 2025 to May 2026, followed by 1-year term as Conference Chair

-Alanna Bitzel, Virtual Events Co-Chair
+Alanna Bitzel, Virtual Events Chair

-Length of term: January 2025 to December 2025, followed by 1-year term as Virtual Events Chair
+Length of term: January 2026 to December 2026

 Alanna Bitzel has worked in writing centers since 2003.
 She currently serves as the Assistant Director of the Writing Center at the University of Nevada, Las Vegas.
 Prior to joining UNLV in summer 2024, she oversaw the writing program in Athletics Student Services at The University of Texas at Austin for 13 years.
 Alanna is the Tutor Talks Representative for the South Central Writing Centers Association and Secretary of the Rocky Mountain Writing Centers Association.
 She is also a member of the Editorial Review Board for Praxis: A Writing Center Journal, and she has served on both OWCA’s Virtual Events Committee as well as the Accessibility Committee.
 Alanna’s writing center areas of interests include outreach initiatives, campus and community collaborations, and tutor professional development.

-Length of term: January 2024 to December 2025
+Length of term: January 2026 to December 2026, followed by 1-year term as Virtual Events Chair

 Heather Touet, Website Coordinator